Letter of Recommendation from Supervisor (Examples)

 How to Write

-Prospective employers often ask qualified shortlisted applicants for a letter of recommendation to get useful insights into the applicant’s work ethics, proven performance, and expertise in the given field.
-Supervisors are better positioned to provide a strong letter of recommendation for their junior employees to help them secure new or better job positions.
-This article provides a detailed description of writing a letter of recommendation from a supervisor and the essential things to include in the letter.
+Prospective employers often ask qualified shortlisted applicants for the letter to get useful insights into the applicant’s work ethics, proven performance, and expertise in the given field.
+Supervisors are better positioned to provide a strong letter for their junior employees to help them secure new or better job positions.
+This article provides a detailed description of writing the letter and the essential things to include in the letter.

 Step 1: Letterhead

-A letter of recommendation from a supervisor is a formal document, and like any other official document, it should have a letterhead.
+This letter is a formal document, and like any other official document, it should have a letterhead.
 When writing the letterhead, follow the business letter format to demonstrate your professionalism.
-If the applicant requests you to submit the recommendation letter through email, it is standard practice to omit the header information as the email already contains your personal information.
+If the applicant requests that you submit the letter through email, it is standard practice to omit the header information as the email already contains your personal information.
 However, in this case, you will have to provide an informative subject line that immediately communicates the letter’s purpose to the recipient.
 This ensures that your email is not disregarded by the recipient or ends up in their spam folder.

-The letterhead of your letter of recommendation letter from the supervisor will typically contain the following details:
+The letterhead of your letter will typically contain the following details:

 Your contact information

-Begin the letterhead by providing your full legal names, your email and mailing addresses, respectively.
+Begin the letterhead by providing your full legal name, your email, and your mailing addresses, respectively.

 Include the date

 After providing your personal contact information, skip a line and write the current date.
-When providing the letter’s date, follow the month/day/year format.
+When providing the letter’s date, follow the month, day, or year format.

 Add the recipient’s details